blankly-finance/blankly-docs/content/en/metrics/metrics.md

 | ------------ | ---------- | ----- |
 | Sharpe Ratio | 2.10, 1.75 | Float |

-The sharpe ratio is perhaps one of the most often-used risk vs reward ratios out there.
+The sharpe ratio is one of the most used risk vs reward ratios out there.
 It takes the average returns over a given timespan, subtracts it by the risk free rate (i.e. the rate at which you're guaranteed a certain return, this is typically set at 0.15% for Treasury bills), and divides it by the standard deviation.
 You can think of it as "how much am I making" over "how much grit do I have to muster".
 A higher sharpe ratio, the more reward you get for your risk.

 In our implementation, we annualize the sharpe ratio depending on the frequency of your orders, defaulting to 252 (252 trading days for stocks).
+For more information, check out [Investopedia](https://www.investopedia.com/terms/s/sharperatio.asp)
 $$
 Annualized \ Sharpe \ Ratio = \sqrt{n} \cdot \frac{avg \ return - risk \ free \ rate}{std \ of
 \ returns}